 Emotional Well-Being and Regulation

-Children are supported through co-regulation, predictable routines, and respectful responses to big feelings.
-We understand that stress, transitions, and unmet needs can impact children’s bodies just as much as illness.
+Emotional and physical health are deeply connected.
+We support children through co-regulation, predictable routines, and respectful responses to big feelings, understanding that stress, transitions, and unmet needs affect their bodies just as much as illness.
+Care is guided by observation, relationship, and responsiveness, not rigid expectations

 Allergies, Health Needs, and Communication